Home Spotlight California Overtime Law 2025: Are You Getting Paid What You Deserve?

 A girl in front of her laptop working overtime with a guy in the background

-If you’re working in the Golden State, you should be aware of what makes the state more lenient in its overtime pay regulations and why California’s Overtime Law is way ahead of the proposed rule on overtime pay recently issued by the U.S. Department of Labor.
+If you’re working in the Golden State, you should be aware of what makes the state more lenient in its overtime pay regulations and why California’s Overtime Law is way ahead of the proposed rule on overtime pay issued by the U.S. Department of Labor.

 What Is California’s Overtime Law?